tomzx/blog.tomrochette.com-content/agi/task-tracking/article.md

 List tasks
 Associate tasks with other tasks and tasks hierarchies Assign a priority
-A task may be related to the accomplishment on many tasks Each time a task is executed, evaluate the value of the task in regard to some global evaluation function
+A task may be related to the accomplishment of many tasks Each time a task is executed, evaluate the value of the task in regard to some global evaluation function
 * Pleasure
 * Drain